AICoE/elyra-aidevsecops-tutorial/README.md

 </div>

 Then go to your repo and open a Pull Request.

-### Create GitHub token

-If you don't have a GitHub token, you can create one following GitHub docs: [create GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 ## 6. Create a first release and image of your project